All Episodes

 Latina.

-And another question: will any Republican on that committee have the guts to expose Leahy and the other Democrats for the way in which they have exploited race and have smeared previous Republican presidential Supreme Court nominees.
+And another question, will any Republican on that committee have the guts to expose Leahy and the other Democrats for the way in which they have exploited race and have smeared previous Republican presidential Supreme Court nominees?

-And nobody's denying that, they're just upset that I'm saying it.
+They're just upset that I'm saying it.

 That's a little bit harsh.

-That's you gotta dial it back.
+You got to dial it back.

 But nobody's challenging the substance of it.